 ferrx electromagnetic steel examination

-Game changing technology for monitoring integrity of steel structures
+Game-changing technology for monitoring integrity of steel structures

-INFRASTRUCTURE MONITORING
+INFRASTRUCTURE HEALTH MONITORING

 Monitoring traffic loads and condition of bridges